Growing Lion’s Mane Mushrooms at Home

 Moisture: Maintain high humidity by misting the air around the mushrooms, not directly onto them, to avoid damaging the delicate mycelium.

-7. Harvesting your Lion’s Mane mushrooms
+7. Harvest your Lion’s Mane mushrooms

 Lion’s Mane mushrooms are ready to harvest when the spines have fully elongated and the mushrooms have ceased growing in size.
 This usually occurs within a week or two of fruiting initiation.